fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 ## Server

 ### General
-- Working Wifi Captivate Portal for initial Connection to a HomeAccessPoint when the device is first initialized or when the reset button is hold during bootup to reset the Device state.
+- Working Wifi Captive Portal for the initial connection to a Home-Access-Point when the device is first initialized or when the reset button is held during bootup for resetting the state of the device
 - Proper Handling of the Reset Button on bootup to reset the device state to factory settings
-- NTP Server for getting the correct Time via the Internet for Logs
+- NTP Server for getting the correct time via the internet for Logs
-- Debug Interface (Logging of all Operations on the Device via Serial Output and Web Interface)
+- Debug Interface (Logging of all operations on the device via Serial-Output and webinterface)
-- Pushing the actual device status via mqtt Messages to a HomeAutomation System like Domoticz or Home Assistant
+- Pushing the actual device status via MQTT-Messages to a Home-Automation-System like Domoticz or Home Assistant

 ### Webinterface

-- Complete Webinterface realized with Bootstrap
+- Complete webinterface realized via Bootstrap
 - Status page to see if the mailbox is empty or full realized via pictures and text.
-- Firmware can be upgraded via the WebInterface
+- Firmware can be upgraded via webinterface
 - Single files of the webinterface can be changed via form upload
-- Complete filesystem of the webinterface can be changed via a complete SPIFFS upload
+- Complete filesystem for the webinterface can be changed via a complete SPIFFS upload
-- Maintenence Functions (Reboot, ResetWifiSettings, Reset Complete Config)
+- Maintenence Functions (Reboot, Reset Wifi Settings, Reset Complete Config)
-- Editable Config via Webinterface (Hostname, MQTT-Broker-Ip, MQTT-broker-Port, MQTT-Topic, Domoticz Settings for Virtual Device IDX And custom Domoticz GET Url)
+- Editable Config via webinterface (Hostname, MQTT-Broker-Ip, MQTT-broker-Port, MQTT-Topic, Domoticz Settings for Virtual Device IDX And custom Domoticz GET Url)
-- Info Page for inspecting Logs of the device and seeing Hardware Overview Like Ip Address, Mac Address etc of the device
+- Info Page for inspecting Logs of the device and for seeing Hardware Overview Information like Ip Address, Mac Address etc of the device

 # Todo

 ## Server
-- Implementing a fix for the slow and unresponsive webinterface when mqtt is enabled and the broker is not found
+- Implementing a fix for the slow and unresponsive webinterface when MQTT is enabled and the broker is not found
 - Cleanup the Domoticz Settings since there is a autodiscovery plugin for homeassistant style mqtt messages for domoticz.
 - Implementation of the Nordic Semiconductor Receiver part to receive the messages from the client node.